 Why is it important to consider your industry when generating leads?

 Different audiences respond better to varying types of lead generation efforts.
 For example, if you are a real estate agent, you’ll spend more time engaging with people in your community.
 If you run a tech company, most of your lead generation efforts will take place online.

 Is lead generation expensive?

 It doesn’t have to be.
-You can buy lead lists and pay for sponsored ads, but you can also create a website for free, use a free CRM, and generate leads with organic social posts, getting out into your community, and running free email campaigns.
+You can buy lead lists and pay for sponsored ads, but you can also create a website for free, use a free CRM, generate leads with organic social posts, get out into your community, and run free email campaigns.

-Should my sales or marketing team be responsible for lead generation?
+Should my sales or marketing teams be responsible for lead generation?